This post has been updated for 2022.

 1. Memory Storage On Nintendo Switch Is Only 32 GB: We purchased a larger memory card.
 Easy fix.

-2. If your kids’ friends have PlayStation® or Xbox, your kid will want to play online with them, and they can’t do that if they don’t have the same generation and brand of console: Am I a terrible mother if I don’t care?
-As I said, I may feel differently about this as my children get older, but at this point, I don’t really care if my son is left out of online playing…the whole idea of playing video games with people not in my house makes me nervous anyway (says the old-school nervous-Nellie mother) (*2021 UPDATE: Okay, okay…I’ve changed my mind on this one especially during stay-at-home orders.
-But lucky for me…many of my son’s friends now have Switches –or they’re able to connect up on Minecraft– so he has been able to play with them online during the pandemic and it has been wonderful!)
+2. If your kids’ friends have PlayStation or Xbox, your kid will want to play online with them, and they can’t do that if they don’t have the same generation and brand of console.
+Am I a terrible mother if I don’t care?
+As I said, I may feel differently about this as my children get older, but at this point, I don’t really care if my son is left out of online playing…the whole idea of playing video games with people not in my house makes me nervous anyway (says the old-school Nervous Nellie mother)

-3. There are games specific to Xbox and PlayStation® that your kids may want to play.
+3. There are games specific to Xbox and PlayStation that your kids may want to play.
 For sure, this is the case.
 My son would LOVE to play a lot of these games.
-Again…terrible mother, perhaps, but I’m okay with him playing these games occasionally at friends’ houses, but it not being the go-to in our household.
-I think it’s okay for kids to not get EVERYTHING they want.
+Again…terrible mother, perhaps, but I’m OK with him playing these games occasionally at friends’ houses but it not being the go-to in our household.
+I think it’s OK for kids to not get EVERYTHING they want.